Ihor16/multi-runner/README.md

 #### Change how many times a program is repeated

-* Edit the `rn` file in your "~/bin" directory.
+* Edit the "rn" file in the repo or "~/bin" directory.
 The default value is 100, but you can change it to whatever you want

 #### Rename the command